 - Keep away from those suffering from stomach flu.
 It is just a precaution but not something to be overly concerned about.

-- Do not consume cold food that has been refrigerated for more than a couple of hours.
+- Do not consume food that may have been infected staying outside the refrigator for more than a couple of hours.

 - Have a healthy diet, consume plenty of water, and do frequent and moderate exercises.